wolfSSL/wolfssh/README.md

 To use the key generation function in wolfSSH, wolfSSL will need to be configured with keygen: `--enable-keygen`.

+When using X.509 certificates for user authentication, wolfSSL must not be built without TLS enabled. wolfSSH uses wolfSSL's certificate manager system for X.509, including OCSP lookups.
+To allow OCSP, add `--enable-ocsp` to the wolfSSL configure.

 If the bulk of wolfSSL code isn't desired, wolfSSL can be configured with the crypto only option: `--enable-cryptonly`.